Learning Sites logo

 Further, Some of the renderings and animations found on these pages relating to the Northwest Palace are now available for purchase and use in noncommercial educational contexts.
 Please visit the Institute for the Visualization of History for a full catalogue of image types and formats (click on Products on the homepage).

-LEARNING SITES is in the process of creating an interactive 3D computer model of the Northwest Palace, beginning with the Great Northern Courtyard and Throne Room suite, and then progressing through the ceremonial east wing rooms.
+LEARNING SITES continues to create an interactive 3D computer model of the Northwest Palace, which began with the Great Northern Courtyard and Throne Room suite, progressed through the ceremonial east wing rooms, and has recently expanded to include the king's personal suite in the southern portion of the complex.
 We are using images scanned from photographs and drawings that are then applied to the digitally reconstructed walls to simulate the original positions of the carved bas-reliefs.
-Please note that this is an interim model for study and comment only.
-This exercise is being undertaken by LEARNING SITES, in collaboration with Samuel M. Paley, Richard P. Sobolewski, and Alison B. Snyder, as a demonstration of some of the techniques that we could use to re-create the look and feel of the Palace as it may have been constructed in the 9th century BCE.
+Please note that this is an on-going exercise that continually improves and expands and should be acknowledged as such for your research.
+This project is undertaken by LEARNING SITES, in collaboration with Assyriologists (formerly headed by the late Samuel M. Paley), Richard P. Sobolewski, Julian Reade, John Russell, Alison B. Snyder, and other consultants, as a demonstration of the power of interactive 3D models for understanding complex ancient architectural environments, for gaining new insight into the past, for collocating in one visualization globally dispersed remains that cannot be understoon in context any other way, and generally for re-creating the look and feel of the Palace as it may have been constructed in the 9th century BCE.

-The rendered views mounted on the accompanying pages come from several different iterations of the model.
-An early version of the virtual reality model is also available for viewing as are two LivePictureTM photobubbles.
+The rendered views mounted on the accompanying pages come from several different iterations of our model. indicated as follows:

 The renderings from Version 9a (AA, AB, AC) show a reworked model of the King (based on an original computer model created by Young-Seok Kim, a graduate student in the Virtual Reality Lab, University at Buffalo, SUNY).
 We are in the process of researching ancient textile patterns and colors, so the garments depicted are preliminary.